Board of Trustees 2021

 Elected Parent Rep and Chair of the Board of Trustees

 My name is Lisa.
-We have two sons at our school: Reilly in Class 6 and Arlo in Class 2 and feel very grateful they are able to experience a Waldorf education in our amazing school, grounds and environment.
+We have one son at our school, Arlo in Class 4 and feel very grateful he is able to experience a Waldorf education in our amazing school, grounds and environment.

 Trained as a Community Psychologist, my working life (through BayTrust – a local philanthropic Community Trust and my own business) involves providing consulting services, advice and support to organisations with strategic development, evaluation and performance measurement practices.